gevent/gevent/doc/dns.rst

 Pluggable resolvers are (generally) intended to be cooperative.
-This pluggable resolution system is used automatically when the system is :mod:`monkey patched <gevent.monkey>`, and may be used manually through the :attr:`resolver attribute <gevent.Hub.resolver>` of the :class:`gevent.hub.Hub` or the corresponding methods in the :mod:`gevent.socket` module.
+This pluggable resolution system is used automatically when the system is :mod:`monkey patched <gevent.monkey>`, and may be used manually through the :attr:`resolver attribute <gevent.hub.Hub.resolver>` of the :class:`gevent.hub.Hub` or the corresponding methods in the :mod:`gevent.socket` module.